PersonaBox

 Set up your brand context

-Add your personas, brand guidelines, color palette, and writing rules.
+Add your personas, brand voice, channel guidelines, and writing rules.
 This takes about 10 minutes and only needs to be done once.
+The system uses this on every entry it generates afterward.

 3